SEIDO-CLOUD/WebApiTemplate_branches/readme-locally.txt

 7. Use endpoint Admin/SeedUsers to seed users into the the database

+8. Terminate WebApi
+   Change one key in appsettings.json in the folder AppWebApi to following:
+      "DefaultDataUser": "gstusr"
+   This ensures your database connection, unless logged in, will be gstusr

+9. Run AppWebApi with or without debugger
-8. Use endpoint Guest/LoginUser to login as sysadmin1
+   Use endpoint Guest/LoginUser to login as sysadmin1 {
-{
   "userNameOrEmail": "sysadmin1",
   "password": "sysadmin1"
 }

-9. Authorize using Swagger Authorize butto and paste in the encryptedToken recieved after login.
+10. Authorize using Swagger Authorize button and paste in the encryptedToken recieved after login.
     NOTE!!: Copy and paste the encryptedToken WITHIN the quotation, i.e. WITHOUT the first and last quotation mark "

-10. Use endpoint Admin/Seed to seed the database, Admin/RemoveSeed to remove the seed Verify database seed with endpoint Guest/Info
+11. Use endpoint Admin/Seed to seed the database, Admin/RemoveSeed to remove the seed Verify database seed with endpoint Guest/Info

-11. As sysadmin you can now use and play with all endpoints
+12. As sysadmin you can now use and play with all endpoints